-OFFICNAL FORM NO. 10 MAY 1982 EDITION GAS DEN, ALUNIO, 27 ' Tolson DeLoach UNITE'D STATES GOVERNMENT Mohr .
-Wick Memorandum SPZALMING : Mr. DeLoach DATE: September 27, 1966 TO Tavel .
+Official form NO. 10 MAY 1982 EDITION GANGEN, ALUNIO, 27 Tolson DeLoach UNITED STATES GOVERNMENT Mohr.
+Memorandum SPZALMING Mr. DeLoach DATE: September 27, 1966 TO Tavel.
 Trotter TUNE Tele.
-Room FROM : J. H. Gale SUBJECT: ELECTRONIC DEVICES In the attached memorandum from Fred M. Vinson, Jr. Assistant Attorney General, Criminal Division, dated September 27, 1966, Vinson suggests it may be necessary and desirable for the Bureau to setup indices of individuals who may have been covered by electronic devices and who may be under consideration for, prosecutive action.
+Room FROM : J. H. Gale SUBJECT: ELECTRONIC DEVICES In the attached memorandum from Fred M. Vinson, Jr. Assistant Attorney General, Criminal Division, dated September 27, 1966, Vinson suggests it may be necessary and desirable for the Bureau to setup indices of individuals who may have been covered by electronic devices and who may be under consideration for/ prosecutive action.
 The Director has instructed that Vinson be told that such an indices is already in operation and that if he feels the need to consult with any Bureau officials, Mr. DeLoach has been designated to handle the contact.
 The Director also inquired as to whether the statements in Vinson's letter to the effect that a gambling case in Miami had been closed because of prior electronic coverage were correct.
 In his letter, Vinson is apparently referring to the gambling case which we developed on Frank "Lefty" Rosenthal in the Miami area.
 We did have confidential coverage on Rosenthal and Attorney General Katzenbach approved this coverage on our memo of April 12, 1965.
 Rosenthal was not arrested in the Miami case until November 28, 1965, well after the Attorney General had approved our confidential coverage.
-This fact is being called. to the attention of the Attorney General and Mr. Vinson in the (CONTINUANCE OF THE COVERAGE) attached letter.
-With reference to other statements made in Vinson's letter, we have made available to the Department, wherever requested, pertinent logs of our former confidential coverage.
+This fact is being called. to the attention of the Attorney General and Mr. Vinson in the attached letter. & (CONTINUANCE OF THE COVERAGE) With reference to other statements made in Vinson's letter, we have made available to the Department, wherever requested, pertinent logs of our former confidential coverage.
 Cur indices are adequate to handle any further contact by the Department in this regard.
 We are so advising Vinson in the attached letter to the Attorney General.
-ACTION: There is attached for approval a letter to the Attorney General with copies to Vinson and to the Deputy Attorney General pointing out we have appropriate indices in operation; indicating Enc. - Int 9-28-66 NOT RECORDED 1 - Mr. DeLoach 1. - Mr. McAndrews 145 007 18 1030 1 - Mr. Gale 1 - Mr. Stefanak me 35016 分页gCIAC #2989604 Page 59 that we are not always aware of cases in which the Department may have a prosecutive interest; suggesting that the Department should check with us whenever they contemplate prosecutive activity, particularly in tax cases involving organized crime figures and informing the Department that if they desire to further discuss this matter, Mr. DeLoach of the Bureau will be in a position to handle such contacts.
+ACTION: There is attached for approval a letter to the Attorney General with copies to Vinson and to the Deputy Attorney General pointing out we have appropriate indices in operation; indicating Enc. - Int 9-28-66 NOT RECORDED

+1. - Mr. McAndrews 145 007 19 1030

+1 - Mr. Stefanak